xiaosnowqiang/SimsapeContactDemo/README.md

 %***************************************%

-This is a simple example for testing the simulation of contact in Simscape with Contact_Forces_Lib And below the Contact_Forces_Lib,there are also some example you can get some useful information about modeling.
+This is a simple example for testing the simulation of contact in Simscape with Contact_Forces_Lib.

+And below the Contact_Forces_Lib,there are also some example you can get some useful information about modeling.

 More details please visit the web:https://www.mathworks.com/videos/matlab-and-simulink-robotics-arena-introduction-to-contact-modeling-part-2-1502716250563.html

 %***************************************%